|

 In addition, light, medium, and deep peels have varying recovery times and procedures that affect how frequently they’re performed.

-Light peels are the most gentle and popular type of chemical peel.
 Because light or superficial peels only affect the outermost layer of the skin, they can be repeated regularly.
-Also, you will need multiple sessions to see results from a light peel.

 Medium and Deep peels are usually performed when needed.
 However, they are more invasive than a light peel.
-Deep peels are only performed once.
-In addition, these peels have a longer recovery and healing process.

 When Do You See Results?

 Your results are dependent on numerous factors.
-For example, what type of peel you get, your skincare routine, provider, and aftercare regimen can all affect your outcome.
-In addition, it can depend on how often you receive a chemical peel.
+For example, the type of peel you get, your skincare routine, your provider, and your aftercare regimen can all affect your outcome.

-With superficial peels, you can notice results after 3-5 sessions on average.
 Depending on your doctor’s recommendations, these sessions can be scheduled weeks or a month apart.
 Medium and deep peels will take longer to see results.

 Who Should Avoid Chemical Peels?

 According to the Mayo Clinic, “a chemical peel isn’t for everyone.
-Your doctor might caution against a chemical peel if you have taken oral acne medication, history of ridged areas caused by an overgrowth of scar tissue, or have frequent outbreaks of cold sores.”
+Your doctor might caution against a chemical peel if you have taken oral acne medication, a history of ridged areas caused by an overgrowth of scar tissue, or have frequent outbreaks of cold sores.”

-If you’re a person of color, you can still benefit from a chemical peel.
-However, it’s crucial to work with an experienced dermatologist who knows how to avoid pigmentation concerns or side effects that could arise after a chemical peel.
+However, it’s crucial to work with an experienced dermatologist who understands how to prevent pigmentation concerns or side effects that may arise after a chemical peel.

 How To Prepare For A Chemical Peel